KelvCodes/Missing-Person-Finder/README.md

 ## 🚀 How to Use
 1. **Open the App** – Load `index.html` in your browser. 🌐
 2. **Report a Missing Person** – Fill in details and submit. 📝
 3. **Search for Reports** – Instantly filter through the database. 🔍
+4.  **Toggle Dark Mode** – Switch themes for better readability. 🌙